Average Probability of Error for Single Uniprior Index Coding over Rayleigh Fading Channel: Choosing an optimal spanning tree

 \subsection{Optimal Star Graph}

-For a complete graph $K_m$, the only spanning trees with diameter two are the $m$ star graphs, each with a different vertex as the head.
+For a complete graph $K_m$, the only spanning trees with diameter two are the $m$ star graphs, each with a different vertex as head.
 Since, from the example above, we saw that not all star graphs perform equally in terms of the average probability of error, we give a criterion for choosing the best star graph.
-Let the star graph with vertex $j$ as the head be denoted as $\mathcal{G}^*_{j}$.
+For a strongly connected information-flow graph $\mathcal{G}$ on $n$ vertices, Algorithm 2 in \cite{TRAR} considers the complete graph $K_{n}$ and returns one of the $n$ star graphs.
+A star graph with head vertex $v \in \mathcal{V}(\mathcal{G})$ connected to all the vertices in $\mathcal{V}(\mathcal{G}) \setminus \{v\}$ is denoted as $\mathscr{S}^*_{v}(\mathcal{G})$.

 \begin{prop} Consider a single uniprior ICP represented by its information-flow graph $\mathcal{G}$ on $n$ vertices.
-For an index code based on the star graph $\mathcal{G}^*_{j}$, the total number of transmissions used is $T = 2|\mathcal{E}(\mathcal{G})| - \deg_{\mathcal{G}}(j)$.
+For an index code based on the star graph $\mathscr{S}^*_{j}(\mathcal{G})$, the total number of transmissions used is $T = 2|\mathcal{E}(\mathcal{G})| - \deg_{\mathcal{G}}(j)$.

-\begin{proof} For the single ICP represented by $\mathcal{G}$, the number of arcs in $\mathcal{G}$ given by $|\mathcal{E}(\mathcal{G})|$ is equal to the number of demands in the ICP.
+\begin{IEEEproof} For the single ICP represented by $\mathcal{G}$, the number of arcs in $\mathcal{G}$ given by $|\mathcal{E}(\mathcal{G})|$ is equal to the number of demands in the ICP.
 The transmissions in the index code obtained by coding along the edges of a star graph $\mathcal{G}^*_{j}$ are of the form $x_j + x_k$, for all $x_k \in \mathcal{V}(\mathcal{G}) \setminus \{x_j\}$.
-Hence the demands that take a single transmission to decode are either when $x_j$ is demanded, represented by outgoing arcs from vertex $j$, or those demanded by the receiver $R_j$, which are represented by incoming arcs to vertex $j$.
-Hence the total number of demands taking a single transmission to decode is equal to the sum of in-degree$(j)$ and out-degree$(j)$, which is equal to the degree of $j$ in $\mathcal{G}$.
-Every other demand requires two transmissions to decode. \end{proof}
+For this code, the demands that take a single transmission to decode are either when $x_j$ is demanded, represented by outgoing arcs from vertex $j$, or those demanded by the receiver $R_j$ which are represented by incoming arcs to vertex $j$.
+Hence, the total number of demands taking a single transmission to decode is equal to the sum of in-degree$(j)$ and out-degree$(j)$, which is equal to the degree of $j$ in $\mathcal{G}$.
+Every other demand requires two transmissions to decode. \end{IEEEproof}

 \end{prop}